An Introduction to the Individualization® CliftonStrengths Theme

 Live With Individualization: Explain that it is appropriate, just, and effective to treat each person differently.
 Those without strong Individualization talents might not see the differences among individuals and might insist that individualization is unequal and therefore unfair.
 You will need to describe your perspective in detail to be persuasive.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Individualization to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Individualization to make the most of your potential.

 Managing Team Members With Strong Individualization Talents